bterwijn/invocation_tree/README.md

     tree(main) # show invocation tree starting at main
 ```
 ![students](https://raw.githubusercontent.com/bterwijn/invocation_tree/main/images/students.gif)

-Each node in the tree represents a function call, and the node's color indicates its state:

- - White: The function is currently being executed (it is at the top of the call stack).
- - Green: The function is paused and will resume execution later (it is lower down on the call stack).
- - Red: The function has completed execution and returned (it has been removed from the call stack).

-For every function, the package displays its **local variables** and **return value**.
-Changes to these values over time are highlighted using bold text and gray shading to make them easy to track.

 ## Blocking ##
 The program blocks execution at every function call and return statement, printing the current location in the source code.
 Press the &lt;Enter&gt; key to continue execution.
 To block at every line of the program (like in a debugger tool) and only where a change of value occured, use instead: